-Nuclear Energy and Nuclear Power in the 21st Century
+Nuclear Energy and Nuclear Weapons in the 21st Century

 The United States should make it a priority to maintain an important share in the export market of nuclear technology for energy production, according to multiple experts speaking at the Center for the National Interest.
 By doing so, they contend that the United States can not only reap economic benefits, but also maintain influence over international nonproliferation norms and regulations and foster a cooperative nexus between security practitioners, climate enthusiasts and the business community.